23-MDDN342/project-3-data-mappings-jwm197/README.md

-I have resized the mouth to make itfollow the facial tracking data. i had to add a small offset on the y axis to move the mouth away from the nose as there was some overlap in the faces with a narrower gap.
+I have resized the eye so that it has its width mapped to the width of the facial data.
+I have made the height that of the eye is that of 2* the gap between the eye and eyebrow as using the the eyes height would have made the eye too small.
+The eyes look weird being different sizes.
+I am unsure what to do about this given technically it is due to the photo angles.